 - Empower data consumers to serve themselves by unleashing their full potential of information and knowledge.

-The Benefits of Implementing DataOps
+Why DataOps: The Benefits of Implementing It

 - Avoid duplication of data: facilitates the creation of more accessible, quality, and operationally available data products.